Luxulicious/SOA/README.md

 - <a href="https://github.com/sigtrapgames/SmartData">https://github.com/sigtrapgames/SmartData</a>
 - <a href="https://github.com/AdamRamberg/unity-atoms">https://github.com/AdamRamberg/unity-atoms</a>
 - <a href="https://github.com/DanielEverland/ScriptableObject-Architecture">https://github.com/DanielEverland/ScriptableObject-Architecture</a>
-I highly recommend giving these all a try, these are all better in some ways (and *worse* in some ways for my particular workflow, hence I made this package in the first place)
+I highly recommend giving these all a try, these are all better in some ways (and *worse* in some ways incase of my particular workflow, hence I made this package in the first place)

 ## Missing Features & Known Bugs
 Known bugs and todo's: